yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_gw_instances/general_services.md

     With SNI, the client provides the name of the host (for example, `www.anvils.com`) in the initial SSL exchange, before the server presents its certificate in its distinguished name (for example, `CN=www.anvils.com`).
 This way, the server can certify itself correctly as providing a service for the client's requested host name.

     To specify an SNI, click **Add**, specify the server host name in **Client requests server name**, click **Server assumes identity** to import a Certificate Authority certificate into the Certificate Store, and click **OK**.
 * **Ciphers**: Specify the ciphers that the server supports in the **Ciphers** field.
 The server selects the highest-strength cipher that is also supported by the client from this list as part of the SSL handshake.

+    Cipher strings allows you to specify a list of TLSv1.2 and earlier cipher suites (for example, `DEFAULT`), as well as TLSv1.3 cipher suites (for example, `TLS_AES_256_GCM_SHA384`).
+To configure both TLSv1.2 and TLSv1.3 ciphers, you must use the `::` delimiter before the TLSv1.3 cipher suite.

+    Following are some examples of cipher strings and their outcome:

+    * `FIPS:!SSLv3:!aNULL`: Enables FIPS-compatible TLSv1.2 ciphers and default TLS1.3 ciper suites (`TLS_AES_256_GCM_SHA384, TLS_CHACHA20_POLY1305_SHA256   TLS_AES_128_GCM_SHA256`).
+    * `FIPS:!SSLv3:!aNULL::TLS_AES_256_GCM_SHA384`: Enables FIPS-compatible TLSv1.2 ciphers and only one TLSv1.3 cipher suite (`TLS_AES_256_GCM_SHA384`).
+    * `FIPS:!SSLv3:!aNULL::`: Disables TLSv1.3 ciphers, only FIPS-compatible TLSv1.2 ciphers will be available.
+    * `ECDHE-ECDSA-AES256-SHA384::TLS_CHACHA20_POLY1305_SHA256:TLS_AES_128_CCM_8_SHA256`: Enables specific TLSv1.2 cipher (`ECDHE-ECDSA-AES256-SHA384`) and two specific TLSv1.3 cipher suite (`TLS_CHACHA20_POLY1305_SHA256` and `TLS_AES_128_CCM_8_SHA256`.

     The default cipher string of `FIPS:!SSLv3:!aNULL` performs the following:

-    * Enables FIPS-compatible cipher suites only
+    * Enables FIPS-compatible cipher suites only.
-    * Explicitly blocks cipher suites that require SSLv3 or lower
+    * Explicitly blocks cipher suites that require SSLv3 or lower.
-    * Forces the use of TLSv1.2 only
+    * Forces the use of TLSv1.2 and TLSv1.3 protocols.
-    * Forbids unauthenticated cipher suites
+    * Forbids unauthenticated cipher suites.

-    For more information on the syntax of this setting, see the [OpenSSL documentation](https://www.openssl.org/docs/man1.0.2/apps/ciphers.html).
+For more information on the syntax of this setting, see the [OpenSSL documentation](https://www.openssl.org/docs/man1.1.1/man1/ciphers.html).

 * **SSL session cache size**: Specify the number of idle SSL sessions that can be kept in memory.
 The default is `32`.
 If there are more simultaneous SSL sessions, new SSL connections can still be established, but no more SSL sessions are cached.
 If you set cache size to `0`, there is no cache.
 No outbound SSL connections are cached.
 * At `DEBUG` level or higher, API Gateway logs a trace when an entry goes into the cache, for example: